Runtime

 • Planners: Your LLM-driven strategy layer implementing PlanStart / PlanResume.
 Planners decide when to call tools versus answer directly; the runtime enforces caps and time budgets around those decisions.

 • Run tree & agent-as-tool: When an agent calls another agent as a tool, the runtime starts a real child run with its own RunID.
-The parent ToolResult carries a RunLink (*run.Handle) pointing to the child, and a corresponding AgentRunStarted event is emitted in the parent run so UIs and debuggers can attach to the child stream on demand.
+The parent ToolResult carries a RunLink (*run.Handle) pointing to the child, and a corresponding child_run_linked stream event is emitted so UIs can correlate parent tool calls with child run IDs without guessing.

 Quick Start